qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 =========================
 The state of your QGIS session is called a project.
 QGIS works on one project at a time.
-A settings can be project-specific or an application-wide default for new projects (see section :ref:`gui_options`).
+A setting can be project-specific or an application-wide default for new projects (see section :ref:`gui_options`).
 QGIS can save the state of your workspace into a :ref:`QGIS project file <qgisprojectfile>` using the menu options